 Everything evolves, matures, grows, changes, betters, worsens, decays, accelerates & decelerates in nature.
 Sometimes quickly, sometimes slowly but nothing is ever still.

-Actually, you might think that you're just sitting there looking at this sketch and reading this text.
+Actually, you might think that you're just reading this text.
 On the bus, on a train.
-Even if you're in a lobby or on your couch at home not moving for hours on a lazy Sunday, you are still traveling an incredible amount of kilometres per second ... that is: every second.
+Even if you're in a lobby or on the couch you haven't left in two days., you are still traveling an incredible distance every second you don't move.

 Think about that for only one second ...
 BAM!
-You just moved about the distance between Brussels and Lisbon :D
+You basically just moved about the distance between Paris and Lisbon :D

 During these days in April 2019, I had the immense pleasure to get invited by Frank Koopmann's to his Big Wrap festival, probably the coolest PLO event there has been so far.
 I played a ton but I also shot a lot of photos.